Sample Page

 Next, draft a dispute letter to the credit bureau(s) that are reporting the inaccurate information.
 Your letter should include:

-You can use a template dispute letter or create your own.
+You can use this template dispute letter or create your own.
 Make sure to keep a copy of your letter for your records.

 Step 5: Send the Dispute Letter